guildai/guild.ai/pages/index.md

     <p style="margin-bottom:0">Traditional experiment management
       frameworks require that you modify your training scripts to use their APIs for getting hyperparameters, logging output, and writing files.
-Guild requires no such changes.
-It <strong>runs your unmodified training scripts</strong> as an external command line tool, using standard operating systems conventions to provide hyperparameters and capture results.</p>
+Guild requires no such
+      changes&mdash;it <strong>runs your unmodified training
+      scripts</strong> as an external command line tool and uses standard operating system conventions to specify hyperparameters and capture results.</p>
   </div>
 </div>